PeiwenSun2000/Both-Ears-Wide-Open/readme.md

 3. Place the model config at `/path/to/model_config_sim_mix.json`
 4. Run the following command:

 The GPT induction is used to generate the spatial attributes.
 We offer two models for you to choose.
 [GPT-4o](https://platform.openai.com/docs/models/gpt-4o) and [DeepSeekv3](https://www.deepseek.com/).
 Since the DeepSeek model is much cheaper and opensourced, using it can be considered as a cost-effective solution.
+The default setting is "coarse" for the balance of quality and control.

 Using GPT induction:
 ```